What To Bring

 • You will be responsible for picking up after your dog, or taking it out of the yard and away from the buildings to do its business

 • All dogs in the field must be in a dog blind and staked down, no exceptions.
 You will be responsible for bringing your dog's own blind and stake.
-You will want to make sure your dog is accustomed to the blind too prior to the hunt.

-If at anytime the guide feels the dog is being detrimental to the hunt you will be informed and if it persists, you will be asked to take the dog to the vehicle.
+• If at anytime the guide feels the dog is being detrimental to the hunt you will be informed and if it persists, you will be asked to take the dog to the vehicle.